Laci21/mimica/README-PLAYWRIGHT.md

-# Playwright MCP UX Agent Integration - Quick Start
+# ⚠️ DEPRECATED: Playwright MCP UX Agent Integration (TypeScript)

+**This TypeScript/Node.js implementation has been migrated to the Python backend.**

+**👉 For the current implementation, see [README-PLAYWRIGHT-PYTHON.md](./README-PLAYWRIGHT-PYTHON.md)**

+---

-This README provides a quick overview of the Playwright integration for AI/UX agent persona testing.
+This README provides a quick overview of the **original** Playwright integration for AI/UX agent persona testing (now deprecated).

 ## 📚 Documentation Index